leo153624nid/AutoCalc/README.md

-This is pet-project on react of desktop site for controlling car expenses
+This is pet-project on react-redux of desktop site for controlling car expenses